wouterpeere/GHEtool/docs/sources/gui/gui_structure.md

 ## gui_structure.py
 This document is the center of the GUI.
 It contains in order all the different elements that appear inside the GUI and the relationship between them.
 Adding new options to the GUI, will be done here.

+The GUI is based on pages which consists of categories which consists of options.
+An example for a page is the borehole resistance page.
+Here the fluid data category can be found.
+This category has a double spin box option to set the mass flow rate.
+The order in which the options are put in the *gui_structure.py* document is also the order in which they will appear in the GUI itself (and with the correct tab order).

-For more detailed information about how to change the *gui_structure.py*, see the section about how to add new options.
+For more information about all the elements one can use for the GUI, please look at the modules page.

 ## gui_data_structure.py
 This document makes sure that all the elements, put in the gui_structure, will be saved when the gui is used.
 It stores all the values of the gui in a variable (which will then later be dumped into an *.GHEtool file).